-FVAP combined state data on the number of ballots requested and submitted by voters in 2020 with the OCPA estimates of eligible voters to calculate overseas voter turnout overall and by country.
-Average turnout was 7.8%, comparable with 2016.
-Over one-third (37%) of survey respondents said it was the first time they voted in a U.S. election from the country in which they were living.
+FVAP combined state data on the number of ballots requested and submitted by voters in 2022 with the OCPA estimates of eligible voters to calculate overseas voter turnout overall and by country.
+Average turnout was 3.4 percent, slightly lower than in 2018 when the vote rate was estimated at 4.7 percent.
+About one-fifth (21 percent) of survey respondents said it was the first time they voted in a U.S. election from the country in which they were living.